manhcuogntin4/Extract-Carte-Grise-/README.md

 Using the solution presented in README.MD in AnnnotationTool.
 Some changes need to be added in the shell file for suitable the number of class.
 Remove line #import cv2.cv as cv if you use the OpenCV3

 Attention : Change the number of output : num_output in the deploy.prototxt and train_val.prototxt to the real number types of docs.

+Step 3: Prepare DataSet for Faster RCNN with the cpdata.sh shell